 Daniel 12:3 And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.

-A National Geographic article published a few years ago describing a real celestial event which took place at the time of the birth of Jesus reminded me of Risto Santala’s explanation in his book, "The Messiah in the New Testament in the Light of Rabbinical Writings".
+A few years ago, National Geographic published an article describing a real celestial event that took place at the time of the birth of Jesus.
+This reminded me of Risto Santala’s explanation in his book, "The Messiah in the New Testament in the Light of Rabbinical Writings".
 He wrote about a conjunction of major planets that took place which could have led the wise men from the east, to Israel.

 Whether or not this was the "star" the wise men saw is debatable, but it strongly suggests that a real and significant celestial event did take place roughly at the time of the birth of Jesus.
 As millions around the world are celebrating His birth this week, we ought to remember that one purpose for which God created the stars was, "for signs."
 [Genesis 1:14]